 “Only thing we can do.
 I could have used Oceane to read the murder scenes, but we have no access.”

 Amaya, “Can you not handle that through the….oh, no, you can’t.
 If it’s a Shadow there is no explaining.
 We would be written off as whackos.”

-We check into Hilton Homewood Suites, booked in the name of one of our shell companies.
+We check into New West Suites, booked in the name of one of our shell companies.
 We are not ourselves of course, no white haired girl, no blond gorgeous Amaya and Chloe is far too well known to resemble Chloe.
 I am designated representative for the company, collect keys to both rooms.
 Janah comes along first, Amaya and Chloe a few minutes later.

 Unfortunately, there’s nothing to do but wait.
 We’re tuned into our Shadow activity system, it will alert us to any significant police activity.

 Amaya, “Let’s round up something simple, not a restaurant, couple bottles of wine and pizza, or a roasted chicken from a supermarket.”

 Janah, “Sounds good.
 I’m going to keep an eye on the news.
 I’ll take a veg pizza and wine.”

 “Chloe can stay here, Amaya and I will grocery run.”